surveysolutions/docs/content/faq/what-tablets-should-i-buy-.md

 - **3G/4G** connectivity module is required for synchronization from the field.

+- **Hardware architecture**: Survey Solutions Interviewer will not be able to display maps on devices based on x86 architecture, for example, on devices based on the *Intel Atom Z3745* chip.
+This incompatibility is known and will not be fixed.
+Users installing the Interviewer app on such devices must opt for the version without the maps.

 Minimal requirements are not necessarily going to be optimal for a particular application.
 Better technical characteristics will improve